fabricio-p/dev.to-posts/Understanding WebAssembly better by learning WebAssembly-Text.md

  - `i32.add` pops two values of type `i32` from the stack and pushes the result of their addition back into the stack.
  - `(export "helloWorld" (func $hello_world))` exports the function labeled as `$hello_world` to the host with the name "helloWorld".

-### How WebAssembly's stack works
-A stack is nothing more than just a LIFO (last in, first out) linear data structure.
-It is called so because items can only be inserted/pushed and removed/popped from the back.
-The stack has a bottom and a top.
-If you are a JavaScript developer, imagine it as an `Array` where you can only do `push` and `pop` and can't access the items in any other way.
-WebAsembly's stack is no difference, but it has a few features which make it cooler and safer.
-One of the is stack spliting/framing.
-The name may look scary, but it is simpler than it looks.
-It just puts a mark at the place where the stack top is on the moment it is splitted.
-The mark is the bottom of the new frame and it simply says "Hey, this is a stack of its own that this **block** of code here operates on.
-Only this block of code has access to it and nothing else, and its lifetime is limited to the time that this block of code requires to be fully executed".
-We are going to call the stack that is splited the parent frame and the new stack that resulted from the split the child frame.
-A **block** is called the part between a `block`/`if`/`loop` instruction and an `end` instruction.
-Every **block** can have a result, which means that befor the frame that was created for that **block** reaches the end of its lifetime, the last item is popped.
-Then that frame is desteoyed (i.e. the mark is removed) and the popped item is pushed to the parent frame.
-That's how functions work too, but thay can have parameters and they can be executed at any time.

 ### Where is the `return` statement?
-WebAssembly has a `return` instruction, but it is mostly used when you need to immediatly return and stop executing the function any further.
-Otherwise, there will be an implicit return, where the last value is popped from the stack and returned.
+WebAssembly has a `return` instruction, but it is only used when you need to immediately return and stop executing the function any further.
+Otherwise, there will be an implicit return at the end of the function that pops the last value on the stack and returns it.

 ### What does a "label" actually mean?
 All the function calls, parameter and local access are done by index.
 Labels